open/close all folders

 - In the episode "The Andrea Doria", George tries to prove that he's suffered more hardships in his life than Mr. Eldridge, an Andrea Doria survivor.
 He tells the stories of what happened to him in various earlier episodes.

 - Every episode of Police Squad! ended with Frank listing all the other arrestees that that episode's culprit would be joining in prison, although this never got to very high levels as the show only had 6 episodes.

-- The Movie A to Z for Kamen Rider Double shows all the people that W has helped crowded together at the base of Fuuto Tower.
-Their belief in W seems to be what helps unlock CycloneJokerGoldXtreme.
+- Kamen Rider Double's summer movie Forever A to Z/The Gaia Memories of Fate has several of the the people that W has helped (be they former Clients, Victims, or reformed Monsters of the Week) crowded together at the base of Fuuto Tower watching the Final Battle.
+Their belief in Double seems to be what helps unlock CycloneJokerGoldXtreme.

 - The spinoff of Doctor Who, The Sarah Jane Adventures shows and mentions many of Sarah Jane and Jo's prior adventures with the Doctor in the episode Death of the Doctor.
 The ending alludes to the status of many previous Doctor Who companions.

 - In season 6 premiere there's a shot from Paul Young's earlier life filled with this.
 It's then taken Up to Eleven in a brief scene of a garden party, where practically everyone from season 1 is present despite of some of them not being seen in the series in six years.
 This means they hired several actors years past to sit in a garden chair for three seconds.